 Regular attendance is essential if a student is to make use of the educational opportunities the school offers.
 Regular attendance develops dependability and responsibility in the student and contributes to his/ her academic achievement.

-Parents of students, or those having legal custody or control of such students, have the responsibility for their children's regular school attendance.
+Parents/guardians or those having legal custody or control of a student are responsible for their children's regular school attendance.
 The school shall determine the validity of an absence.